 Health officials do not pick favorites on which COVID-19 vaccine to take.
 All currently authorized and recommended COVID-19 vaccines are safe and effective, and CDC does not recommend one vaccine over another.
 The most important decision is to get a COVID-19 vaccination.
 Widespread vaccination is a critical tool to help stop the pandemic.

 The vaccines are not exactly the same but they accomplish the same things, health officials say.
-The main difference is that Pfizer-BioNTech and Moderna vaccines require two shots, while Janssen (J&J) requires only one.
+The main difference is the number of recommended doses.

 Will vaccines end the pandemic?